 God's big plans included all of history

 1. 3600 years from Genesis to Malachi.
 From Adam to Noah = 1656 years.
 From Noah to Abraham = another 350 to 400 years.
 From Abraham to the end of Genesis = around 250 or so years.
 From Moses' day in Exodus to David's time in 1 Samuel is around 400 years.
-From David to Malachi's day is another 600 or so years.
+From David to Malachi's day is roughly 600 years.
 God orchestrated the rise and fall of at least four world empires in between the Old and New Testaments (Babylonia, Persia, Greece and Rome).
 In addition to personages and political reigemes, the upsurge and spread of the Greek language following Alaexander the Great's conquest of the Mediterranean world in the 4th century b.c, as well as the building of the Roman roadway system following the conquest of the Greeks set the stage for what would be the spread of the Gospel following Jesus' ascension.
 Countless wars and 109 prophecies in preparation for when He would come were all used by God in the providential preparation for Jesus' arrival.

 2. The silent years between Malachi and Matthew.
 From Malachi to Matthew we see the word of God not being spoken.
 Just because God hid His face did not mean His hand was not at work behind the scenes.
-In this period of time, three world empires rose and fell.
-At the ned of the Old Testament, Babylon was in power.
+As we noted already, three world empires rose and fell.
+At the end of the Old Testament, Babylon was in power.
 In 539 b.c she fell to the Medo-Persia Empire.
 This empire, predicted and spoken of in Daniel 2 and 7, was the first to begin the practice of crucifixion.

 Next came the Greeks, under Alexander the Great in 333 b.c.
 After conquering Persia, Alexander began his program of making the whole world like the Greeks.
 Everyone under his domain would speak Greek.
 This language would be the language of the New Testament.
 The Jews also made the world's first Bible translation - the Septuagint, in 275 b.c.